yuripettorossi/CI2024_project-work/src/README.md

 - **Ephemeral Random Constants Mutation**: Mutation applied to constants.
 It substitutes the current value with a random one within a fixed range;
 - **Point Mutations**: Mutation applied to operators and variables.
 The node is substituted respectively with a randomly chosen operator and variable;
 - **Mutate all tree**: Mutation applied on the candidate level.
 It substitutes a candidate with a newly generated one.
+- **Hoist Mutation**: This Mutation samples a random subtree from an individual, and replace its genome with the selected subtree.

 ## Crossover

 - **Simple Crossover**: Select two parents.
 Choose a random subtree from each parent.
 Swap the two subtrees between parents, to generate two new genomes.
 There are no constraints about the position of the selected subtrees;
 - **Similar Height Crossover**: Swap subtrees with similar height.
 This helps in limiting the growth of candidate size.
+- **Fixed Height Crossover**: Swap subtrees of fixed height.

 ## Evolution strategy